UK

 Currently the market leading 0% cards are probably offered

-balance transfer rates then the chances are it won’t
+offers genuinely good balance transfer rates then the chances

 Never, ever, take out a store card